check-spelling-sandbox/Azure-Sentinel/docs/RequiredUpdatesForPlaybookTemplates/PlaybookTemplatesRequiredChanges.md

 **Additional value to consider when making the change:**
-* Incident trigger recieves as an input:
+* Incident trigger receives as an input:
     * Incident properties
     * Alerts and their properties
     * Entities